dsiu13/python-notes/crashCourse/crashCourse_ch11/testing.md

 ## Testing a Class
 - Python provides a number of assert methods in the unittest.TestCase class.
+- Testing a class is similar to testing a function—much of your work involves testing the behavior of the methods in the class.

 | Method  | Use |
 | ------------- | ------------- |